This page has an accessible alternative.

 • Bus and train services probably affected with journey times taking longer

-• A chance of flooding of a few homes and businesses
+• Flooding of a few homes and businesses is likely

 What should I do?